microsoft/service-fabric-observer/Documentation/Plugins.md

-## How to implement an observer plugin using FO's extensibility model
+## How to implement an observer using FO's extensibility model

 #### Note that starting in version 2.2.0, ClusterObserver supports the FO plugin model.
 So, you can build cluster-level monitoring plugins should you so desire.

-1. Create a new .NET core library project.
-You should target net6.0 in your csproj because that is the target net SDK version that both FabricObserver and FabricObserver.Extensibility target.
+1. Create a .NET 6 Library project.

 2. Install the latest Microsoft.ServiceFabricApps.FabricObserver.Extensibility nupkg from https://www.nuget.org/profiles/ServiceFabricApps into your plugin project.

-3. Write an observer plugin!
+3. Write a custom observer!

     E.g., create a new class file, MyObserver.cs.